rerrorctf/ret/README.md

 While I aim to keep this readme in sync; for the current structure of the config file please consult https://github.com/rerrorctf/rctf/blob/main/data/config.go#L3.

 The data in the config must be in the json format.
-You can may include zero or more of the following in your config:
+You can include zero or more of the following in your config:

 - `ghidrainstallpath`
   - This is the location where you have installed ghidra, e.g. `/opt/ghidra` is what I use, so that `rctf ghidra` knows where to find `ghidraRun`.